CSCI3321-MATLABMarinaProject/site/README.md

 http://45.55.43.232/

 ## Project Overview
 This project is a redesign of the MATLAB Marina Virtual Learning Environment website.
 It employs a responsive design to allow access on devices of various screen sizes, including desktops, tablets, and smartphones.
 It also uses client-side navigation to improve performance by minimizing data requested from the server.
 Similarly, embedded instructional videos are lazy-loaded to reduce page-load times.
 The new website also features a custom logo, a collapsible navigation menu, and a completely new aesthetic.

+## Usage
+The contents of this repository can be copied into the document root of a web server, with *index.php* being the index file.

 ## File Structure
 Pages are located in the *html* directory in the form of HTML snippets.
 Javascript and Cascading Style Sheets files are located in the *js* and *css* directories, respectively.
 MATLAB example code files and exercise/primer PDFs are located in the *matlabprograms* and *pdf* directories, respectively.
 The master page of the website is the *index.php* file located in the root directory.